17. Removing a commit from a branch

 command

-- Overwrite the current branch so it will point to the correct commit
+- Point the current branch to the specified commit.

-- Optionally reset the buffer zone so it will comply with the specified commit
+- Optionally reset the staging area so it will comply with the specified commit.

 02 Check our history